graemeblair/ddorg/README.md

 ```

 After closing your terminal session, you will need to rerun `source venv/bin/activate` in the `declaredesign.org` directory if you want to run the build script again.

+## Travis Secure Keys

+The secure keys in Travis are for invalidating the CloudFront cache.